rpuntaie/blog/haskell.rst

 a kitchen would be input and a kitchen with an open drawer would be output.

 An output becomes a new input to another function.
-This function composition produces a time sequence, a thread of execution.
+This function composition produces a time sequence, a natural thread of execution.
 If there were more cooks (more threads), they would all develop their own kitchens.
 No coordination needed, which makes things a lot easier.